victorOyeks/Ambulance-Service-Provider/README.md

 - Spring Boot
 - Spring Security
 - JWT (JSON Web Tokens) for authentication
-- Email service for Email verification
+- Google Mail Service Provider for Email verification
 - PostgreSQL (or any other preferred database)
 - Postman (for API testing)